Kotlin/kotlin-spec/docs/src/md/kotlin.core/overload-resolution.md

 > Important: this means, among other things, that if the set constructed on step $Y$ contains the overall most suitable candidate function, but the set constructed on step $X < Y$ is not empty, the callables from set $X$ will be picked despite them being less suitable overload candidates.

-After we have fixed the overload candidate set, we search this set for the [most specific callable][Choosing the most specific function from the overload candidate set].
+After we have fixed the overload candidate set, we search this set for the [most specific callable][Choosing the most specific candidate from the overload candidate set].

 #### Infix function call